Custom protocol in libp2p

 await switch2.dial(switch1.peerInfo.peerId, switch1.peerInfo.addrs, TestCodec)

-# We must close the connection ourselves when we're done with it
+# We must close the stream ourselves when we're done with it

 await allFutures(switch1.stop(), switch2.stop())